 Summer is here, and now that things are opening back up… it’s time to get to work!
-Due to the temperature and weather, the Summer is ideal for home exterior projects.
-Without worrying about cold and snow, you can get a lot done.. but only if you plan ahead (fortunately, we’ve all had plenty of time to plan!).
-Either way, we’ve come up with four great summer home improvement projects for you to tackle while the weather’s still nice!
+Due to the temperature and weather, Summer is ideal for home exterior projects.
+Without worrying about cold and snow, you can get a lot done… but only if you plan ahead (fortunately, we’ve all had plenty of time to plan!).
+Either way, we’ve come up with three great end of summer home improvement projects for you to tackle while the weather’s still nice!

 While we can certainly replace windows in the winter, the time to get them done is now!
 Drafty windows (and doors, see below!) are one of the major causes of heat loss during the winter.
 Not only can that make you uncomfortable in your home, but the increase in energy costs can add up quick.
 If you noticed a draft last winter and sticking a towel under the window didn’t do much, it’s time to contact a professional.

 The front door to your home says something about you, and if that door is weathered and beat up?
 You’re not sending the statement that you would like.
 All the landscaping in the world can’t make a bad looking door look better.
 Additionally, as we mentioned above, old/weathered doors are one of the major causes for drafts during the colder months.
 If you’re in this position, it’s time to upgrade.
 A new door installed by a professional will look great, function great, and save you money over time.